grippy/honcho/README.md

-[grippy - 08/07/2012] Just pushed the repo.
-Detting a few more things in order before this is ready.

 # Multivariate, A/B, Bucket Testing Library
   - This library is a big rewrite of my other library node-multivariate.
   - Uses Redis for all data storage.